Anti-Discrimination Law in Vermont

-- An employer, agency or labor organization may defend against a discrimination claim by arguing that a “bona fide occupational qualification” of the particular job is that it have someone in it who is non-gay or has a traditional gender identity.
+- An employer, agency or labor organization may defend against a discrimination claim by arguing that a “bona fide occupational qualification” of the particular job is that it have someone in it who is non-gay or has a conforming gender identity.
 There are no general occupational exemptions from the reach of the non-discrimination law, however, and this defense is very rarely successful.

 - Religious institutions and their charitable and educational associations are sometimes exempt from the law.8 Where an employer is operated or supervised by a religious institution, it may preferentially hire members of its own religion, and may take employment actions that it “calculate[s will] ... promote the religious principles for which it is established or maintained.”
 This exemption, however, is not a carte blanche for an employer to use his or her religious beliefs as a justification for discriminating against persons because of their sexual orientation or actual or perceived gender identity.

 Yes.
 Sexual harassment is specifically prohibited under the law.
 Vermont law defines sexual harassment as a form of sex discrimination that means unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when:

 - submission to that conduct is made either explicitly or implicitly a term or condition of employment;